 Moth-munching, yarn-stash guardian extraordinaire.
-Cupboardy Monsters sole duty is to banish moths.
+Cupboardy Monster has one duty only, and that is to banish moths.
 He’s put to work at WoolnHook HQ as a yarn-stash guardian but he’d be equally welcome and proficient in cupboards and drawers around the house.
 It comes as an added bonus that he’s super handsome and snazzy.

 Now, you’re going to want to make your own Cupboardy Monster because he’s just so darn splendid and nobody wants moths wriggling around in the yarn stash.
 Big No No.

 Stuffing (the stuff you’d use for soft toys)

 Dried Lavender (or some other scented goodness for filling Cupboardy Monsters belly) for moth-repelling purposes

 US crochet terms

 sc = single crochet.
 UK terms = dc – double crochet.

 hdc = half double crochet.
 UK terms = htr – half treble crochet